 Still to Come (Not Chronological):

-- NDC will then request a Historic Area Work Permit (HAWP) from HPC.
+- If the project is approved, NDC would then request a Historic Area Work Permit (HAWP) from HPC.

-- City must review plan separately for stormwater and tree conservation plans.
+- If the project is approved, City must review the plan separately for stormwater and tree conservation.

 - To build the project, NDC must still buy the auto repair lot adjoining the City lot to build the project.